Navaratri: Nine Shades, Nine Emotions, Nine Glorious Sarees

 Is a festival ever complete without a Kanjivaram pattu Saree?
 We don’t think so!
 On the seventh day, we suggest that you go for a Kanjivaram in Karu Neelam (Dark Blue), by doing so you will feel like Mahakavi Bharathiyar’s Kannama from his poem, ‘Suttum Vizhi’.

-On the eighth day, feel like a part of the Royal family by going for the intricately beautiful Pink Raw Silk saree, the richest saree in the Indian culture that is known for the kaleidoscopic effect it imposes on the naked eye.
+On the eighth day, feel like a part of the Royal family by going for the intricately beautiful Pink Raw silk saree, the richest saree in the Indian culture that is known for the kaleidoscopic effect it imposes on the naked eye.

 A matchless Gadhwal Silk Saree in mysterious purple is perfect for the final day of Navaratri.
-The Brahmostsavas of Tirupati are incomplete without draping the idols in fine Gadhwal sarees, so you could never go wrong with a drape as fine and auspicious as this one.
+The Brahmostsavas of Tirupati is incomplete without draping the idols in fine Gadhwal sarees, so you could never go wrong with a drape as fine and auspicious as this one.